idcdev/mcp-magic-ui/README.md

 ## Using with npx

-You can run the MCP Magic UI server directly using npx without installing it locally:
+Once the package is published to npm by the maintainer, you can run the MCP Magic UI server directly using npx without installing it locally:

 ```bash
 # Run with default settings